Zain-10/linkdot/docs/backlog/stories.md

 Repeat: The process of planning, tracking, and reviewing is repeated until the product is complete.

 ## User Stories
+---
+User stories are a simple way to capture a requirement for a product.
+They are written from the perspective of the user and describe a unit of desired functionality.
+User stories are often written on index cards and organized on a wall or board.
+This helps the team to visualize the product backlog and prioritize the user stories based on their importance.

 ### STR-01: As a user, I want to be able to connect my `wallet` to the app so that I can use the app.

 ### STR-02: As a user, I want to be able to see top `posts` and `profiles` so that I can see what's trending, without connecting my wallet.

-- STR-01: As a user, I want to be able to connect my `wallet` to the app so that I can use the app.

-- STR-02: As a user, I want to be able to see top `posts` and `profiles` so that I can see what's trending, without connecting my wallet.

-- STR-03: As a user, I want to be able to `search` for users, posts, and comments so that I can find what I'm looking for without connecting my wallet.
+### STR-03: As a user, I want to be able to `search` for users, posts, and comments so that I can find what I'm looking for without connecting my wallet.

-- STR-04: As a user, I want to be able to see my `profile` so that can see my `posts` and `follow` other users.
+### STR-04: As a user, I want to be able to see my `profile` so that can see my `posts` and `follow` other users.

-As a user, I want to be able to see top `posts` and `profiles` so that I can see what's trending, without connecting my wallet.
-3. As a user, I want to be able to `search` for users, posts, and comments so that I can find what I'm looking for without connecting my wallet.
-4. After connecting my wallet, I want to be able to see my `profile` so that can see my `posts` and `follow` other users.
-5. As a user, I want to be able to create a `Proof of Work`(posts) so that I can showcase my skills and achievements.
+### STR-05: As a user, I want to be able to create a `Proof of Work`(posts) so that I can showcase my skills and achievements.

-6. As a user, I want to be able to show my credentials so that I can showcase my skills and achievements.
+### STR-06: As a user, I want to be able to show my credentials so that I can showcase my skills and achievements.

-7. As a user, I want to be able to see other users' `profiles` so that I can follow them and see their posts.
+### STR-07: As a user, I want to be able to see other users' `profiles` so that I can follow them and see their posts.

-8. As a user, I want to be able to see other users' `posts` so that I can see their `Proof of Work`.
+### STR-08: As a user, I want to be able to see other users' `posts` so that I can see their `Proof of Work`.

-9. As a user, I need to `invite collaborators` to my `Proof of Work` so that they can contribute to it.
+### STR-09: As a user, I need to `invite collaborators` to my `Proof of Work` so that they can contribute to it.

-10. As a user, I need to be able to see the `Proof of Work` of other users so that I can see and `endorse` their work.
+### STR-10: As a user, I need to be able to see the `Proof of Work` of other users so that I can see and `endorse` their work.

 ## Tasks